clearga/project-3-django/README.md

 **IMPORTANT:** You may not begin a new sprint or start on a bonus without client approval.

-You will work in groups of 3-4, and we expect you to **pair program** for the majority of the time you're writing code.
+You will work in groups of 2-3, assigned by instructors, and we expect you to **pair program** for the majority of the time you're writing code.

 During morning scrums and in smaller check-ins throughout the day, clearly communicate your current status and next steps to your teammates.
 Use a kanban-style scrum board such as **Trello** to organize tasks ([example Trello board](https://trello.com/b/JPdt327u/vagabond)).
+Update clients at least once per day on progress.

 Commit changes at least once for each user story.
 Put effort into your **design**.
 Use a CSS framework (e.g. Bootstrap or Materialize), partials, and some custom CSS or Sass/Less.

 Work as **git collaborators, build on developer branches, and submit pull requests for approval and merging**.

-After you have completed your project, **deploy to heroku** to get practice getting the app online.
+**Deploy to heroku** to get practice getting the app online.
 The earlier you resolve deployment, the easier it will be to fix bugs.

 **Refactor** your code after each sprint, considering: